Cycling Bali: A Smashing 5 days Itinerary + Hacks & Bike Touring Stories

 From our rooms, we hear music in the distance.
 Even though it’s already dark and we’re pretty exhausted, we decide to go see what’s going on.
 And we don’t regret it.

 There’s a ceremony in a nearby temple, Gamelan music plays loud and frenetic.
-The place is packed with locals, an incredible number of different dances are performed by the people, they are not professional dancers but it looks like everyone in Bali has some artistic talent.
+The place is packed with locals, and an incredible number of different dances are performed by the people, they are not professional dancers but it looks like everyone in Bali has some artistic talent.
 The costumes are amazing as usual.
 These are not the kind of court dances like Legong and Barong, but folk ones, although some are pretty complex.
 A real ceremony, completely different from the ones “packaged” for tourists in Ubud.

 In Bali it is easy to come across ceremonies, there are recurrences and festivals all the time.